 Applies to England

-More cities will implement Clean Air Zones later in 2021 and 2022.
+More cities will implement clean air zones in 2022.

 |A||Buses, coaches, taxis, private hire vehicles|